open-edge-insights/eii-azure-bridge/README.md

 setup of your development system (covered in the [Development System Setup](#dev-sys-setup) section), the simulator is automatically installed on your system.

-Additionally, the EII Azure Bridge provides the `./tools/run-simulator.sh` script to easily use the simulator with the bridge.
+Additionally, the Azure Bridge provides the `./tools/run-simulator.sh` script to easily use the simulator with the bridge.

 To do this, follow steps 1 - 3 in the [Single-Node Azure IoT Edge Deployment](#single-node-dep)